-Treatment varies depending on the type of stroke.
+Stroke treatment varies depending on the type.
 For Ischemic Strokes, medical professionals administer a medication known as tissue plasminogen activator, or Altiplase IV r-tPA.
 This medication, given intravenously, dissolves blood clots so that circulation can continue.
 Altiplase IV may be effective when used between up to 4 hours following a stroke.

 Blood clots responsible for Ischemic Stroke can also be removed through a procedure known as mechanical thrombectomy.
 During the procedure, surgeons use a wire device known as a stent retriever to remove the clot.
 The surgery is minimally invasive.
 Surgeons thread a catheter from the groin to the brain through the arteries.
 The procedure may be used up to 6 hours after an individual experiences a stroke.